Business Loan Program

 The Business Loan Application Process

 Community Futures organizations provide small businesses with access to capital that might not otherwise be available from other financial institutions.
-Community Futures lending practices are directed by the Community Futures Program through Western Economic Diversification Canada.
+Community Futures lending practices are directed by the Community Futures Program through PacifiCan (Pacific Economic Development Canada).

 Please note, we can only provide financing for businesses within our region (Abbotsford, Bridal Falls, Chilliwack – District of, Chilliwack Lake, Columbia Valley, Greendale, Popkum, Rosedale, Sardis, Yarrow).